-A prothrombin time (PT) test, measures the amount of time it takes for your blood plasma to clot.
-Prothrombin, also known as factor ll, is just one of many plasma proteins involved in the clotting process.
+A prothrombin time (PT) test measures the amount of time it takes for your blood plasma to clot.
+Prothrombin, also known as factor II, is just one of many plasma proteins involved in the clotting process.

-When you get a cut and your blood vessel is ruptured, blood platelets collect at the site of the wound, creating a temporary plug to stop the bleeding.
-In order to create a strong blood clot, a series of 12 plasma proteins, or coagulation “factors,” act together to create a substance called fibrin that seals the wound.
+When you get a cut and your blood vessel ruptures, blood platelets collect at the site of the wound.
+They create a temporary plug to stop the bleeding.
+In order to produce a strong blood clot, a series of 12 plasma proteins, or coagulation “factors” act together to make a substance called fibrin, which seals the wound.

 - easy bruising

 - bleeding that won’t stop, even after applying pressure to the wound

 If your doctor suspects you have a bleeding disorder, they may order a PT test to help make a diagnosis.
 Even if you have no symptoms of a bleeding disorder, your doctor may order a PT test to make sure your blood is clotting normally before you undergo major surgery.

 If you’re taking the blood-thinning medication warfarin, your doctor will order regular PT tests to ensure you’re not taking too much medication.
 Taking too much warfarin can cause excessive bleeding.